 The most typical way to design is with an additive strategy.
 During the additive process, you add more visual elements to a design, such as color, texture and decorative flourishes.
 For example, you might add a lightly patterned background, a gradient fill in a text box and a shadow behind an eLearning character.
 I know I do this to make a design more interesting and appealing.
 Although the additive design process works, does it detract from the message in the end?

 What would happen if you tried the opposite approach, known as subtractive design?
-You remove every extraneous visual attribute and element to strip things down to the essence of what you want to communicate.
-You ask yourself or an associate, does this background help or hinder the message?
+You remove every extraneous visual attribute and element in your eLearning design.
+You strip things down to the essence of what you want to communicate.
+Ask yourself or a colleague, does this background help or hinder the message?
 Do these colors move my purpose forward?
 In subtractive design, less is more.

 A Stronger Focus

 The advantage of the subtractive design process is that it gives your work focus.
+A necessary standard for a learning product.
 For example, in eLearning courses every screen or slide should have one purpose.
 It might be to convey a concept, to illustrate a process with a diagram or to provide an interaction.
 When you use a subtractive design strategy, you are likely to improve the focus of your designs by removing unnecessary clutter.
 This helps ensure your message is clear.

 Subtractive Design In Action